The so-called completing the square is a method for solving quadratic equations of the form

 From this it follows

-\[ \begin{align} \cos\left(\alpha\right) = \cos^2\left(\frac{\alpha}{2}\right) - \sin^2\left(\frac{\alpha}{2}\right) = 1 - 2\sin^2\left(\frac{\alpha}{2}\right) = 2\cos^2\left(\frac{\alpha}{2}\right) - 1.\tag{A.61}\label{eq:trigo_add_lemma_1} \end{align} \]
+\[ \begin{align} \cos\left(\alpha\right) = \cos^2\left(\frac{\alpha}{2}\right) - \sin^2\left(\frac{\alpha}{2}\right) = 1 - 2\sin^2\left(\frac{\alpha}{2}\right) = 2\cos^2\left(\frac{\alpha}{2}\right) - 1.\tag{A.63}\label{eq:trigo_add_lemma_1} \end{align} \]

-The so-called Euler identity also applies
+Furthermore, the so-called Euler identity holds

 \[ \begin{align} \exp\left(ix\right) = \frac{\exp\left(ix\right) + \exp\left(-ix\right) + \exp\left(ix\right) - \exp\left(-ix\right)}{2} = \cosh\left(ix\right) + \sinh\left(ix\right) = \cos\left(x\right) + i\sin\left(x\right). \end{align} \]

-\[ \begin{align} \exp'\left(x\right) & \stackrel{\href{#eq:1st_derivative_series}{\text{Glg.
-(A.32)}}}{=} \sum_{n = 0}^{\infty}\frac{n + 1}{\left(n + 1\right)!}x^n = \sum_{n = 0}^{\infty}\frac{x^n}{n!} = \exp\left(x\right),\\ \sinh'\left(x\right) &= \cosh\left(x\right),\\ \cosh'\left(x\right) &= \sinh\left(x\right),\\ \sin'\left(x\right) &= \cosh\left(ix\right) = \cos\left(x\right),\\ \cos'\left(x\right) &= -\sin\left(x\right). \end{align} \]
+\[ \begin{align} \exp'\left(x\right) & \stackrel{\href{#eq:1st_derivative_series}{\text{Eq.
+(A.34)}}}{=} \sum_{n = 0}^{\infty}\frac{n + 1}{\left(n + 1\right)!}x^n = \sum_{n = 0}^{\infty}\frac{x^n}{n!} = \exp\left(x\right),\\ \sinh'\left(x\right) &= \cosh\left(x\right),\\ \cosh'\left(x\right) &= \sinh\left(x\right),\\ \sin'\left(x\right) &= \cosh\left(ix\right) = \cos\left(x\right),\\ \cos'\left(x\right) &= -\sin\left(x\right). \end{align} \]

 Because of Eq.
-(A.44) is $\exp$ strictly monotonically increasing on $\mathbb{R}$.
-Because $\cosh\left(x\right) > 0$ for all real $x$, $\sinh$ is strictly monotonically increasing, and we also have
+(A.46), $\exp$ is strictly monotonically increasing on $\mathbb{R}$.
+Because $\cosh\left(x\right) > 0$ for all real $x$, $\sinh$ is strictly monotonically increasing; moreover,

 \[ \begin{align} \lim\limits_{x\to\infty}\sinh\left(x\right) = \infty, & {} & \lim\limits_{x\to - \infty}\sinh\left(x\right) = -\infty. \end{align} \]